sibears/writeups/CTFZone 2018/Buggy PWN/README.md

 The shellcode will be something like this: we load the required values into eax and ebx xorred with some printable string so that we get another printable string.
 We then load the xor-string into ecx, xor ecx with eax and ebx, and call the flagcall.
-The values we take are, for example the following:
+The values we take are, for example, the following:
 ```
 xorchar = chr(0b1000000)
 xorord = ord(xorchar)